nodejs/node/doc/api/n-api.md

 * `[in] env`: The environment that the API is invoked under.
 * `[in] promise`: The promise to examine
-* `[out] is_promise`: Flag indicating whether `promise` is a native promise object - that is, a promise object created by the underlying engine.
+* `[out] is_promise`: Flag indicating whether `promise` is a native promise object (that is, a promise object created by the underlying engine).

 ## Script execution